 If you were already accessing the Communications Manager using the domain name, just refresh the page; if you were accessing Communications Manager by IP address, you should now enter your server's address with domain name in browser's URL and refresh the page.
 The final criteria for a newly installed SSL certificate's validity will be a green lock sign in the browser URL field.

-In all version 8 .X installations Thirdlane Connect is enabled by default.
+In all installations version 8.X and up Thirdlane Connect is enabled by default.
 If you have updated from version 7.X you can enable Thirdlane Connect system wide in "System Management -> System Settings -> Preferences".
 Note that this will allow Thirdlane Connect to be used, but will not enable it for individual Tenants or User Extensions.

 - Enable WebRTC controls whether WebRTC support is enabled in principle, and is required for using Thirdlane Connect